isel-leic-pc/s2122i-li51d-li51n/docs/1-threads-introduction.md

 - A similar thread concept is also available in _managed_ programming models, such as the ones provided by the JVM and .NET platforms.
 This is typically done by mapping 1-to-1 _managed_ threads to operating system threads.

-- In the Java standard library a thread is created by calling the `Thread` constructor and passing in a `Runnable`, that is an object with a `run` method defining the sequential computation.
+- In the Java standard library a thread is created by calling the `Thread` class constructor and passing in a `Runnable`, that is an object with a `run` method defining the sequential computation.

 ## Why have multiple threads?